randomseed-io/amelinium/README.md

 ```

 Controllers and middleware wrappers sometimes need access to data other than
 initially set by the web server.
-They may want to use another data sources (like
+They may want to use external or internal data
-database connections or caches) or some additional configuration structures (like
+sources (like database connections or caches) or some additional configuration
-translations, data transformation schemas, and so on).
-One way to make additional
+structures (like translations, data transformation schemas, and so on).
+One way to
-objects available to request handling functions is to create a middleware which will
+make additional objects available to request handling functions is to create
-then encapsulate some data using a lexical closure and inject it into a request map
+a middleware which will then encapsulate some data using a lexical closure and inject
-(by associating with some key).
-Then, response generating handler can extract value
+it into a request map (by associating with some key).
+Then, response generating
-under that key of a request map and continue processing.
+handler can extract value under that key of a request map and continue processing.

 The downside of the above approach is quite frequent, unconditional calling of such
 wrapper (for each processed request) which is not perfect when the injected data were